stat6250-s17/course-questions-wiki/week-06/README.md

 - Answer (yzhu12-stat6250): You either add a STOP statement to the DATA step, or use programming logic that checks for an invalid value of the POINT= variable.
 - Question (meisenbach-stat6250): What is the benefit of using interleaving?
 - Answer (meisenbach-stat6250): The output dataset is sorted by the BY variable.
+- Question (aoneill2-stat6250): How many set statements are used to append one file with another?
+- Answer (aoneill2-stat6250): Only one set statement is required, followed by the two file names.